Stability-AI/stable-audio-tools/docs/autoencoders.md

 ## Loss configs
 There are few different types of losses that are used for autoencoder training, including spectral losses, time-domain losses, adversarial losses, and bottleneck-specific losses.

-Hyperparameters fo these losses as well as loss weighting factors can be configured in the `loss_configs` property in the `training` config.
+Hyperparameters for these losses as well as loss weighting factors can be configured in the `loss_configs` property in the `training` config.

 ### Spectral losses
 Multi-resolution STFT losses are the main reconstruction loss used for our audio autoencoders.
 We use the [auraloss](https://github.com/csteinmetz1/auraloss/tree/main/auraloss) library for our spectral loss functions.